Ethiopian blogger convicted of plotting with rebels

 Media rights groups have accused Addis Ababa of using national security concerns as an excuse to clamp down on opposition figures and journalists, a charge dismissed by the government.

-Along with the 23 other named individuals, he was also accused of belonging to Ginbot 7, a group branded a “terrorist” organization by the Ethiopian government.
+Along with the 23 other named individuals, he was also accused of belonging to Ginbot 7, a group branded a “terrorist” organisation by the Ethiopian government.

 The 24 were charged last year, most of them in absentia, with six counts including conspiracy to dismantle the constitutional order, recruitment and training for terror acts and aiding Ethiopia’s arch-foe Eritrea and a rebel group to disrupt security.